eclipse-hono/hono/site/content/contributing.md

 * documentation (Getting Started guide, Examples, Deployment instructions ni cloud environments)
 * features (both ideas and code are welcome)

 You might also want to take a look at our GitHub Issues page (see drawer on the left) and see if you can help out with any of the issues listed.
+We have put a `help wanted` label on those issues that we are particularly keen on receiving contributions for.

 ## Legal Requirements